Baby Shark: Origins

 The original song dates back to the 20th century.
-Various entities have tried to copyright original videos and sound recordings of the song, but according to The New York Times, the underlying song and characters are believed to be in the public domain, as the song has been a popular camp singalong for decades.
+Various entities have tried to copyright original videos and sound recordings of the song, but according to The New York Times, the underlying song and characters are believed to be in the public domain, as the song has been a popular camp sing-along for decades.

 A dance version of "Baby Shark" was popularized in the 2007 YouTube video "Kleiner Hai" (German for Little Shark) published by Alexandra Müller, also known by her stage name Alemuel.
 This version, set to the theme of Jaws, tells the story of a baby shark who grows up and eats a swimmer.
 The video quickly gained popularity.
 The single peaked at 25th in the German charts and at 21st in the Austrian charts.
 The German version of the song remains popular among German youth groups, and multiple variations, also in different dialects of German, have been published.

 Jonathan Wright, a children's entertainer from Endwell, New York, known as Johnny Only, was a DJ at a kids' summer camp in the 1990s where the counselors regularly performed the song with the campers.
 He saw how engaged and animated the campers were when "Baby Shark" was performed.
 When he became a full-time children's entertainer, he released a version of the song aimed at toddlers by removing any violent imagery, instead focusing on the family.
-The version was released in 2011, five years before the Pinkfong version of "Baby Shark" became a global phenomenon.
+The version was released in 2011.

 Pinkfong version

-"Baby Shark" was greatly popularized by a version of the song produced by Pinkfong, an education brand owned by South Korean entertainment company SmartStudy.
+"Baby Shark" was popularized by a version of the song produced by Pinkfong, an education brand owned by South Korean entertainment company SmartStudy (now The Pinkfong Company).
 The original music video for "Baby Shark" without child actors was uploaded on November 25, 2015.
 All videos related to Pinkfong's song had gained about 5 billion views by January 2020.
 The most popular version of Pinkfong's videos, "Baby Shark Dance", was uploaded on June 17, 2016.
 This version was sung by then-10-year-old Korean-American singer Hope Segoine, and the music video featured two child actors, Park Geon Roung of South Korea and Elaine Kim Johnston of New Zealand.
 On November 2, 2020, more than four years after it was first uploaded, this version amassed 7.04 billion views to become the most-viewed YouTube video of all time, surpassing Luis Fonsi's "Despacito".

 The song starts with bars from Antonín Dvořák's Symphony No. 9, which sounds similar to music from the film Jaws.
 "Baby Shark" features a family of sharks that hunt a school of fish which escape to safety.
 It became a viral video in Indonesia in 2017, and throughout the year it spread to many other Asian countries, particularly those in Southeast Asia.
 The related mobile app surpassed 150 million downloads and was top ranked in 112 countries in 2017.